parasaurolophus/rader.us/src/philosophy/quanta.md

 [Though a digression, the same could be said about General Relativity and the "problem" of "time's arrow."
-General Relativity is true enough that it can make accurate predictions and must be accounted for by aerospace engineers working on satellite based systems and the like.
-One of its basic premises is that time is just another interchangeable dimension of spacetime along with width, height and depth.
-But if that is true, then the inexorable and unidirectional passage of time and our very different experience of it compared to our experience of the other three dimensions of spacetime seems to need explanation.
+General Relativity is true enough that it can make accurate predictions regarding astronomical observations like gravitational lensing and time dilation must be accounted for by aerospace engineers working on satellite based systems and the like.
+One of its basic premises is that time is just another mathematically interchangeable dimension of spacetime along with width, height and depth.
+But if that were all there were to say about time, then the inexorable and unidirectional passage of time and our very different experience of it compared to our experience of the other three dimensions of spacetime seems to need explanation.
 Einstein famously quipped that the passage of time is a "persistent illusion."
 Given his penchant for metaphor and sarcasm ("God does not play dice with the universe," "the definition of insanity is performing the same experiment over and over and expecting different results" and the like), there is no reason to doubt Einstein's sanity in this regard.
 I imagine he was employing irony to point out that while his own mathematical model allows us to treat spacetime usefully and effectively as a four-dimensional plenum for the purposes of General Relativity, that cannot actually be all there is to a complete understanding of the nature of time.
 Attempts to supplement the reduction of space and time to spacetime with reference to something like entropy to account for "time's arrow" do not help and actually just highlight the real problem.
 Meta-mathematical models are by definition reductionist and so can be relied upon to produce the kind of "paradoxes" that arise when observations of the real world focus on phenomena outside the domain of discourse of a given model.
-Einsteins model only looks at time as a dimension of spacetime and does not even attempt to pull into its description other properties of time that are not relevant to General Relativity, in particular those properties that make it quite different from
+Einstein's model only looks at time as a dimension of spacetime and does not even attempt to pull into its description other properties of time that are not relevant to General Relativity, in particular those properties that make it quite different from